Labelbox/lbx-Franka-Teach/lbx_robotics/docs/README.md

     ```bash
     # Ensure you are in lbx-Franka-Teach/lbx_robotics/
     colcon build --symlink-install
+    # Or use the unified launcher:
+    ./unified_launch.sh --build
     ```

 **Alternative: Manual Pip Installation (Not Recommended for all packages)**